purpleidea/mgmt/docs/resource-guide.md

 This is called to cleanup after the resource.
 It is usually not necessary, but can be useful if you'd like to properly close a persistent connection that you opened in the `Init` method and were using throughout the resource.
+It is *not* the shutdown signal that tells the resource to exit.
+That happens in the Watch loop.

 #### Example